National frameworks to address hate crime in Austria

 All future judges and public prosecutors follow compulsory training in the area of criminal law on victims' rights during theoretical training courses for judicial trainees, as provided for by the Code of Criminal Procedure.
 Moreover, they learn about the sensitive treatment of victims during a compulsory two-week assignment to a victim protection institution (e.g., the Weisser Ring CSO and women's shelters).

 An e-learning course on the Systematic Investigation and Recording of Prejudice-Related Crimes is available to justice system employees and addresses the definition and impact of hate crimes.
-Designed by the Federal Ministry of the Interior, the course takes about 20 minutes to complete and is reviewed regularly to ensure that it is up-to-date and relevant.
+Designed by the Ministry of Interior, the course takes about 20 minutes to complete and is reviewed regularly to ensure that it is up-to-date and relevant.

-Further training of judges and public prosecutors, seminars and conferences on the topics of racism and hate crimes are offered on an ongoing basis.
 In addition, Austrian criminal justice system employees attend specialized seminars, such as annual events hosted by the criminal law section or the juvenile criminal law section of the Association of Judges, the practitioners' seminar on criminal law, the biennial seminar on "Criminal Law and Criminal Procedure", and the Ottenstein criminal law seminar.
-This is supplemented by international (mostly English-language) events.
+In 2023, a one-day event was introduced (and targeted in particular at court staff) on "Place of Crime - Place of Remembrance - Place of Learning: Excursion to the Mauthausen Concentration Camp Memorial".